-- 78. Q. IF PROPERTY IS HELD IN TRUST FOR A CLAIMANT, CAN THE APPLICANT CONTINUE TO QUALIFY FOR ELDERLY TAX RELIEF, PURSUANT TO SECTION 12-129b? - A. In certain situations, yes.
-The main criteria for tax relief still applies, i.e., residency, income, responsibility for property tax payment, etc. Trust agreements must be reviewed on an individual basis by the Town Attorney, in order to determine that the trust agreement is in conformance with the provisions of Section 12-48, before the Assessor can certify a claim for continued freeze benefits.

-- 79. Q. IN A LIFE TENANCY SITUATION UNDER SECTION 12-48, IS A LIFE TENANT ENTITLED TO FROZEN TAX BENEFITS? - A. Yes.
+- 23. Q. IF PROPERTY IS HELD IN TRUST FOR A CLAIMANT, CAN THE APPLICANT CONTINUE TO QUALIFY FOR ELDERLY TAX RELIEF, PURSUANT TO SECTION 12-129b? - A. Yes, in certain situations tax relief may be granted.
+The main criteria for tax relief still apply, i.e., residency, income, responsibility for property tax payment, etc. Trust agreements must be reviewed on an individual basis by the Town Attorney, in order to determine that the trust agreement is in conformance with the provisions of Section 12-48, before the Assessor can certify a claim for elderly tax relief.
+Per Public Act 19-66 the primary ingredient of the trust agreement is that the owner and such owner's spouse are the grantor and beneficiary of the trust. - 24.
+Q. IN A LIFE TENANCY SITUATION UNDER SECTION 12-48, IS A LIFE TENANT ENTITLED TO FROZEN TAX BENEFITS? - A. Yes.
 Regardless of the method used to obtain the life tenancy, the claimant is entitled to benefits as long as he/she is responsible for the property taxes and meets all other requirements.